Are you interested in learning facts about the top 1 million sites in the world?

 Alright, now that we have looked at the plugins, let’s take a look at themes!

 The Most Popular Themes

-We have a similar issue here in a sense that theme paths also get obfuscated whenever WordPress files get minified.
+We have a similar issue here in the sense that theme paths also get obfuscated whenever WordPress files get minified.
 But, the data we do have is accurate and very much in line with our expectations.

 It looks like Divi is leading the way as the most popular WordPress theme in the top 1M sites list.
 And this sounds about right given how much money ElegantThemes has poured into promoting the theme.

-Next up, we have Newspaper and Avada.
+Next up, we have a Newspaper and Avada.
 Since Avada has more than 490,000 sales on ThemeForest — there’s no question in our minds that we would see it on the top 10 themes list.

-It has been roughly two years since most WordPress themes come out with multiple demo designs per theme.
+It has been roughly two years since most WordPress themes come out with multiple demo designs per the theme.
 As a result, a single theme can accumulate hundreds of thousands of users simply because it provides so many different solutions.